linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 01 Introduction/Chapter 03 Interest Rates and Security Valuation.md

 # Coupon Rate and Security Price

 In Table 3-6, we first list the fair present values of the bonds analyzed in Example 3-4.
 We then repeat the present value calculations using a bond with identical characteristics except for the coupon rate: 10 percent versus 12 percent.
 Notice that the fair present value of the 10 percent coupon bond is lower than that of the 12 percent coupon bond at every required rate of return.
-For example, when the required rate of return is 8 percent, the fair value of the 10 percent coupon bond is  $1,152.47 and that of the 12 percent coupon bond is$ 1,304.94.
+For example, when the required rate of return is 8 percent, the fair value of the 10 percent coupon bond is  \$1,152.47 and that of the 12 percent coupon bond is\$ 1,304.94.

 LG 3-5